-Original Notes from Joseph Smith's Journal: like precious faith with us ... - add to your faith virtue &c ... another point after having all these qualifications [qualifications] he lays this injutin [injunction]. - but rather make your calling & election sure - after adding all. this. virtue knowledge &c. make your cal[l]ing &c Sure. - what is the secret, the starting point. according as his divine power which hath given unto all things that pertain to life & godliness. [p.
-[214]] how did he obtain all things? - th[r]ough the knowledge of him who hath calld him. - there could not any be given pertain[in]g to life & knowledge &c godliness without knowledge wo wo wo to the Ch[r]istendom. - the divine &c priests; &c - if this be true.
+Original Notes from Joseph Smith's Journal: like precious faith with us ... - add to your faith virtue &c ... another point after having all these qualificitins [qualifications] he lays this injutin [injunction]. - but rather make your calling & election sure - after adding all. this. virtue knowledge &... make your cal[l]ing &c Sure. - what is the secret, the starting point. according as his divine power which hath given unto all things that pertain to life & godliness. [p.
+[214]]

+how did he obtain all things? - th[r]ough the knowledge of him who hath calld him. - there could not any be given pertain[in]g to life & knowledge & godliness without knowledge wo wo wo to the Ch[r] istendom. - the divine & priests; &c - if this be true.

-Expanded Version from Joseph Smith's History: Contend earnestly145 for the like precious faith146 with the Apostle Peter "and add to your faith virtue," knowledge, temperance, patience, godliness, brotherly kindness, charity; "for if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ."
-Another point, after having all these qualifications, he lays this injunction upon the people "to make your calling and election sure."
-He is emphatic upon this subject - after adding all this virtue, knowledge, etc., "Make your calling and election sure."
-What is the secret - the starting point?
-"According to his divine power hath given unto us all things that pertain unto life and godliness."
-How did he obtain all things?
-Through the knowledge of Him who hath called him.
-There could not anything be given, pertaining to life and godliness, without knowledge.
+Expanded Version from Joseph Smith's History: Contend earnestly158 for the like precious faith159 with the Apostle Peter "and add to your faith virtue," knowledge, temperance, patience, godliness, brotherly kindness, charity; "for if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ."160 Another point, after having all these qualifications, he lays this injunction upon the people "to make your calling and election sure."161 He is emphatic upon this subject - after adding all this virtue, knowledge, etc.,162 "Make your calling and election sure."163 What is the secret the starting point?
+"According to his divine power hath given unto us all things that pertain unto life and godliness."164 How did he obtain all things?
+Through the knowledge of Him who hath called him.165 There could not anything be given, pertaining to life and godliness,166 without knowledge.

-Original Notes in Martha Jane Knowlton Coray Notebook: 154 The Apostle says, unto them who have obtained like precious faith with us the apostles through the righteousness of God & our Savior Jesus Christ, through the knowledge of him that has called us to glory & virtue add faith virtue &c. &c. to godliness brotherly kindness - Charity - ye shall neither be barren or unfruitful in the Knowledge of our Lord Jesus Christ.
+Original Notes in Martha Jane Knowlton Coray Notebook:167 The Apostle says, unto them who have obtained like precious faith with us the apostles through the righteousness of God & our Savior Jesus Christ, through the knowledge of him that has called us to glory & virtue add faith virtue &c. &c. to godliness brotherly kindness - Charity - ye shall neither be barren or unfruitful in the Knowledge of our Lord Jesus Christ.
 He that lacketh these things is blind - wherefore the rather brethren after all this give diligence to make your calling & Election Sure Knowledge is necessary to life and Godliness. wo unto you priests & divines, who preach that knowledge is not necessary unto life & Salvation.
 Take away Apostles &c. take away knowledge and you will find yourselves worthy of the damnation of hell.
-Knowledge is Revelation hear all ye brethren, this grand Key; Knowledge is the power of God unto Salvation.

-The list of personal qualities from 2 Peter 1:3-11 discussed by the Prophet have long been suspected by scholars such as Käsemenn to be a "clear example of Hellenistic, non-Christian thought insidiously working its way into the New Testament."
-Now, however, this passage of scripture is generally accepted as "fundamentally Pauline" and, hence, thoroughly consonant with the ideas of early Christianity.
-The emphasis of these verses is on the finishing and refining process of sanctification, not the initiatory process of justification.
-157
+The list of personal qualities from 2 Peter 1:3-11 discussed by the Prophet have long been suspected by scholars such as Käsemenn to be a "clear example of Hellenistic, non-Christian thought insidiously working its way into the New Testament."168 Nowadays, however, this passage of scripture is generally accepted as "fundamentally Pauline"169 and, hence, thoroughly consonant with the ideas of early Christianity.
+The emphasis of these verses is on the finishing and refining process of sanctification, not the initiatory process of justification.170